 How much should you save?

-That really depends on what you are saving for.
-The average first house deposit is now 35,000, a wedding costs 24,000 on average, and, according to LV=, you need 229,251 to raise a child to 18.
-Additionally, you should factor in how much you will need to save in order to provide yourself with a comfortable retirement, maybe in a premium senior care home like www.chelseaseniorliving.com.
+The amount of money you put aside as savings should also involve plans for the long run.
+One such overhead is retirement.
+For that, you should factor in how much you will need to save in order to provide yourself with a comfortable retirement, maybe in a premium senior care home like www.chelseaseniorliving.com.
 The amount you should save depends on your lifestyle and desired retirement age, but in general, you should aim to save at least 10-15% of your earnings each month.
 On top of that, it is always a good idea to have savings to deal with life’s emergencies.
 The rule of thumb is to have at least three to six months’ earnings tucked away.
-That works out to between 6,000 and 13,000, based on the average UK salary.
+That works out to between 6,000 and 13,000, based on the average salary.

 You don’t need to save much to build up a decent nest egg